As an Amazon Associate, I earn from qualifying purchases you make on this website.

 I photographed my first professional model in 2017.
 It was both exhilarating and nerve-wracking.
-But, I had wanted to do it for a very long time.
+But I had wanted to do it for a very long time.
 While it didn’t go as planned, it was the perfect learning experience.

-I will tell you straight off the most challenging thing was finding a model.
+The hardest thing was finding a model.
 That was it.
 For several months, I had no idea how to get someone.
 My wife didn’t want to do it.
 No one I knew wanted would volunteer.
 Even my dog didn’t want to do it.
 And if the wife nor the dog would help out, things were terrible.
 I couldn’t find one person to help.
 Was it a sign that my photography wasn’t any good?
 I don’t know, but it was a possibility.

 Finally, as I was on several social media platforms, I realized I should be using them.
 You can call me slow; it’s ok.
 I put a notice on Instagram, and I got an answer.
 She reached out and said she’d do it.
 Her name was Taylor, and she was living in Tokyo.
 We set up a day and time.
 In the end, it was simple to find someone.